Thematic tracks organized by experts in particular areas constitute a fundamental part of the conference.

 Multiscale Modelling and Simulation – MMS

-This MMS workshop aims to provide a forum for multiscale application modellers, framework developers and experts from the distributed infrastructure communities to identify and discuss challenges in, and possible solutions for, modelling and simulating multiscale systems, as well as their execution on advanced computational resources and their validation against experimental data.
+This MMS track aims to provide a forum for multiscale application modellers, framework developers and experts from the distributed infrastructure communities to identify and discuss challenges in, and possible solutions for, modelling and simulating multiscale systems, as well as their execution on advanced computational resources and their validation against experimental data.

 Quantum Computing – QCW

 Simulations of Flow and Transport: Modeling, Algorithms and Computation – SOFTMAC